-Pharmaceutical products and supplements must comply with the Pharmaceutical Affairs Law or the Cosmetic Law for entry into Japan.
-To comply, the importers must submit an application for approval to import to MHLW, with certain required data through the Tokyo Metropolitan Government Office or local prefecture government office, depending on the location of the importer.
-The local government office, or MHLW if necessary, reviews the pharmaceutical products for approval based on the application, which must include effectiveness data, on a case-by-case basis.
+• To comply, the importers must submit an application for approval to import to MHLW, with certain required data through the Tokyo Metropolitan Government Office or local prefecture government office, depending on the location of the importer.
+The local government office, or MHLW if necessary, reviews the pharmaceutical products for approval based on the

-Normally, it takes one year or more to have an import permit granted, depending on the product.
-In addition, a company without a license to handle pharmaceutical products and/or cosmetics cannot market this class of product.
+- application, which must include effectiveness data, on a case-by-case basis. - In addition, a company without a license to handle pharmaceutical products and/or cosmetics cannot market this class of product.
 Therefore, interested companies should request more detailed information on the application procedures from MHLW through the importer.